-Not all penthouse apartments are made equal, and this 2,000-square-foot turnkey city home was a bona fide architectural find for our client, complete with two large rooftop gardens facing both north and south.
-Tucked away behind Curtain Road, this sumptuous city pad is equipped to the hilt with state-of-the-art technology which adeptly elevates a radiant, lightful space, and complements the nuances of an aesthetician extraordinaire and his penchant for unusual artworks.
+Not all penthouse apartments are made equal, and this unique, 2,500-square-foot turnkey city home was a bona fide architectural find for our client, complete with two large rooftop gardens facing both north and south.
+Snugly tucked away behind Curtain Road, this utterly sumptuous city pad is equipped to the hilt with state-of-the-art technology which adeptly elevates a radiant, lightful space, and complements the nuances of an aesthetician extraordinaire and his penchant for unusual artworks.
+A new, trendy roof terrace to extend these architectonic benchmarks was to be the cherry on top.

 Engagingly, the anthology of artworks, personal travel artefacts and unorthodox furniture compiled by our client weaves alluring contrast between the apartment's sleek and lustrous architectural framework and the interior's gothic resonance.
 Fittingly bold in stature, the scale of various focal points, their coarse textures and charismatic colours infuse auxiliary depth with intricate shadows and light interplays, as the sun's arc moves perpendicularly at a dramatic clockwise rotation.